phetsims/phet-info/doc/phet-development-overview.md

 A minification and unification process is implemented in our repo https://github.com/phetsims/chipper.
 This can be used to create a single-file HTML that contains all images and audio, and is suitable for download for offline usage.

 Here's an example of how to compile example-sim into a single HTML file.
-Other sims would be compiled similarily.
+Other sims would be compiled similarly.
 This assumes that you have all of example-sim's dependencies checked out in your local working copy.

 ```